bihealth/NeatMS/docs/first-steps/getting-started.md

  [...]
 ```

-However, for standard usage, we recommend to follow the basic tutorial and/or advanced tutorial proveided as jupyter notebooks on NeatMS github repository [TODO: Add links].
-Those tutorial cover all necessary commands to import data, run prediction and export results.
+However, for standard usage, we recommend to follow the basic tutorial and/or advanced tutorial provided as jupyter notebooks on [NeatMS github repository](https://github.com/bihealth/NeatMS).
+This tutorial cover all necessary commands to import data, run prediction and export results.
 The advanced tutorial explains how to train the neural network model from scratch or via transfer learning.